Istanbul Convention: Monitoring mechanism GREVIO

 The convention mandates an independent expert body, the Group of Experts on Action against Violence against Women and Domestic Violence (GREVIO), with monitoring the implementation of the convention.
 Its members are elected by the state parties; depending on the number of state parties the body consists of between ten and fifteen members.

 The first ten members were elected in 2014: President Feride Acar (Turkey), First Vice-president Marceline Naudi (Malta), Second Vice-president Simona Lanzoni (Italy), and members Biljana Brankovic (Serbia), Françoise Brie (France), Gemma Gallego (Spain), Helena Leitao (Portugal), Rosa Logar (Austria), Iris Luarasi (Albania) and Vesna Ratkovic (Montenegro).

 Five additional members were elected in 2018: Per Arne Håkansson (Sweden), Sabine Kräuter-Stockton (Germany), Vladimer Mkervalishvili (Georgia), Rachel Eapen Paul (Norway) and Aleid van den Brink (Netherlands).

+With several GREVIO members finishing their mandates, new elections were held in December 2023.

 Adoption, signature, ratification and denunciation

 General process

 The draft of the convention was adopted by the Council of Europe Ministers Deputies on 7 April 2011 on the occasion of the 1111th meeting.
 It opened for signature on 11 May 2011 on the occasion of the 121st Session of the Committee of Ministers in Istanbul.
 It entered into force following 10 ratifications, eight of which were required to be member states of the Council of Europe.
 As of December 2015, the convention was signed by 39 states, followed by ratification of the minimum eight Council of Europe states: Albania, Austria, Bosnia and Herzegovina, Italy, Montenegro, Portugal, Serbia, and Turkey.
 Later that year, it was ratified by Andorra, Denmark, France, Malta, Monaco, Spain, and Sweden.
-In 2015, it was ratified also by Finland, the Netherlands, Poland and Slovenia, and in 2016, by Belgium, San Marino and Romania; in 2017 by Cyprus, Estonia, Georgia, Germany, Norway, and Switzerland, in 2018 by Croatia, Greece, Iceland, Luxembourg and Republic of Macedonia, and in 2019, by Republic of Ireland.
+In 2015, it was ratified also by Finland, the Netherlands, Poland and Slovenia, and in 2016, by Belgium, San Marino and Romania; in 2017 by Cyprus, Estonia, Georgia, Germany, Norway, and Switzerland, in 2018 by Croatia, Greece, Iceland, Luxembourg and Republic of Macedonia, and in 2019, by Ireland.
 On 13 June 2017, European Commissioner Věra Jourová (Gender Equality) signed the Istanbul Convention on behalf of the European Union.
-On 20 June 2022 the Ukrainian parliament ratified the treaty.
+On 20 June 2022 the Ukrainian parliament ratified the treaty, followed in July 2022 by the United Kingdom.
 States that have ratified the convention are legally bound by its provisions once it enters into force.

+28 June 2023 saw the European Union ratify the Council of Europe Convention on preventing and combating violence against women and domestic violence (CETS No. 210), known as the “Istanbul Convention”.
+The convention cane into force in respect of the European Union as of 1 October 2023.

 The convention can be denounced through a notification to the COE Secretary General (Article 80) and enters into force three months after that notification.